top of page

 A stylised illustration of what a tunnel net is and how it works.

 A tunnel net is a large net designed to funnel and trap fish as they swim off shallow coastal flats with the falling tide.
-It consists of up to 1.6 km long mesh net “wings” that guide every fish on the flat, regardless of species, into a tunnel holding chamber net where they cannot escape.
+It consists of up to 1.6 km long mesh net “wings” that guide every fish on the flat, regardless of size or species, into a tunnel holding chamber net where they cannot escape.
 The only fish that are not trapped are any little fish that manage to pass through the small mesh gaps without injury.

 What Is A Tunnel Net?